-Grown Children Who Ignore Their Parents (and Vice Versa): Handling Estrangement
+Grown Children Who Ignore Their Parents: Seniors and Family Estrangement

-As you may already know, these topics can be hard to talk about.
+These topics can be hard to talk about.
 Whether you're feeling ignored or dealing with family estrangement, the emotions can take a toll.
 And many people feel too ashamed to seek help.
+If you’re experiencing an estranged relationship with a parent or child, the following information can help you explore why there is a division, and how to handle it.

 This article is not intended to replace the professional advice and support of a licensed counselor, therapist, psychiatrist, or psychologist.